MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 ### Known issues: Windows 10 Microsoft Entra hybrid joined devices

 Windows 10 Microsoft Entra hybrid joined devices experience unexpected restarts and access issues.
-If users sign in to Windows before the new UPN synchronizes with Microsoft Entra ID, or they use a Windows session, they might experience SSO issues with apps that use Microsoft Entra ID for authentication.
+If users sign in to Windows before the new UPN synchronizes with Microsoft Entra ID, they might experience SSO issues with apps that use Microsoft Entra ID for authentication.
+This scenario can occur if users are in a Windows session.
 This situation occurs if Conditional Access is configured to enforce use of hybrid joined devices to access resources.
 In addition, the following message can force a restart after one minute:

 *Your PC will automatically restart in one minute.
 Windows ran into a problem and needs to restart.
 You should close this message now and save your work.*